Rangers and Strangers

 After the Master III, The Newark factory in the U.S.A. made just two more models of exposure meter, neither of which were in the 'Master' family and both representing a significant departure from previous design directions:

 The 'Ranger 9' is out on its own and cannot be compared to any other Weston meter - or indeed any other manufacturer's design.
-It was the Weston company's only implementation of the then new technology of the Cadmium Sulphide (CdS) photo-resistive cell.
+In the USA, this was the Weston company's only implementation of the then new technology of the Cadmium Sulphide (CdS) photo-resistive cell.
 Precision made, the meter sports a viewfinder to direct the cell's narrow capture angle.
 This model is still present on auction sites today in full working order.
 They are not easy to use however, being dependent on an obsolete mercury battery.

 In 1968, Newark designed and sold their last model of meter - the Pixie.
 This refers back to the design philosophy of the Direct Reading (DR) series produced much earlier.
 Again this budget manufacture disc-shaped meter bears no resemblance to any other design.
 A simple rotating outer dial reads off apertures for a small range of Kodak still camera and movie films of the time.

 Two more models were made bearing the Weston name, but not in America or Britain.
-These were the XM1 and XM2 designed and produced in Japan by Sekonic.
+These were the XM1 and XM2 designed and produced in Japan, under license, by Sekonic.
 Of cheap manufacture and design, and unlike the previous Sekonics, these display the Weston name and do not mention Sekonic.
 At a glance they look identical.
 The XM2 however is a CdS version of the Selenium cell XM1.
 The Ranger 9 and XM2 are therefore the only Westons ever to use the CdS cell.

 Sekonic Universal Exposure Meter Model